budulinek/arduino-altherma-controller/README.md

 <img src="pics/daikin4.png" alt="daikin4" style="zoom:100%;" />

 **Remote IP**.
-IP address of your home automation system which listens for UDP messages and sends UDP commands.
+IP address of your home automation system that listens for UDP messages and sends UDP commands.

 **Send and Receive UDP**.
 * **Only to/from Remote IP**.
 Only accept UDP messages from the **Remote IP**, send UDP messages directly (unicast) to the **Remote IP**.